Anthilla/Antd/README.md

 1. download the source files
 2. import nuget packages necessary to build with "Restore nuget packages" available both in Mono Develop + nuget and Visual Studio.
-3. in a linux installation install mono (minimal 3.2.1)
+3. on a Linux system install mono (3.2.1 or higher)
-4. build it with xbuild or from ide
+4. build it with xbuild or from the IDE
-5. Execute it.
+5. run it!

 The Antd API uses JSON over HTTP

 How to Contribute
 -----------------

-The projects is in very early stage.
+The project is in a very early stage.
-Help us and propose ideas and ways how organize the project.
+Help us sharing ideas and ways to organize and improve the project!

 ### Communicate by Email